mlange-42/arche/docs/content/user-guide/filters/index.md

 {{< code-func filters_test.go TestMaskGeneric >}}

-In both examples, we filter for all entities that have `Position` and `Heading`, and anything else we are not interested in.
+In both examples, we filter for all entities that have `Position` and `Heading`, and anything else that we are not interested in.

 ### Without